Personnel

 Where Our Guards Come From

 IPM draws exclusively from India's and Nepal's armed forces and security services.
-Every guard has operational experience — not just training.
+Every guard has carried a weapon in service.
+Every guard has operated under command.

 01